Declan-Curran1/Fish-GPT/README.md

 This project trains a large language model (LLM) with an image encoder to classify fish species based on input images.
 The model is fine-tuned to not only identify the fish species but also provide a detailed explanation for its classification decision.
 You may ask why this was done instead of a normal CNN which is much faster and easier to train???
 The answer is that the model also provides an explanation for why a given fish was chosen and suggests potential other species.
 Otherwise, a CNN would still be much faster and is probably the better option regardless.

-The fine-tuned model is available on [Hugging Face](https://huggingface.co/Declan1/llava-v1.6-mistral-7b-sydneyfish-a100).
+Nonetheless, the fine-tuned model is available on [Hugging Face](https://huggingface.co/Declan1/llava-v1.6-mistral-7b-sydneyfish-a100).

 ---